TheArkive/ahk-pi/README.md

     AutoHtokey vX.X-zXXX-ffffff

 Separate name and version with a space.
 There should be NO spaces in the NAME or VERSION.
 Note that all VERSION info comes from folder name.
-The type (ANSI / UNICODE) comes from the exe file.
+The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file.
 ```

 NOTE: If you are using AutoHotkey_H, you will need to append the appropriate suffix to the exe file name: